-Originally designed as a blending grape to improve the depth of color of such popular 19th century grapes as Aramon, Alicante Bouschet quickly became popular, not just for its intense coloring but for its generous yields.
-With its high-yielding, easy-to-grow vines, Alicante Bouschet was used to help rebuild the devastated European wine industries following the aftermath of the phylloxera epidemic.
+Originally designed as a blending grape to improve the depth of color of such popular 19th-Century grapes as Aramon, Alicante Bouschet quickly became popular, not just for its intense coloring but for its generous yields.
+With its high-yielding, easy-to-grow vines, Alicante Bouschet was used to help rebuild the devastated European wine industries following the phylloxera epidemic.

-In the latter half of the 20th century, Alicante Bouschet developed a reputation for producing uninspiring wines that lacked varietal distinction.
-Modern producers in Almansa, Spain and in Alentjo, Portugal are working hard to change people’s perception of the variety and prove that, when grown properly, it is capable of making great wine that is fruity, fresh and balanced.
+In the latter half of the 20th Century, Alicante Bouschet developed a reputation for producing uninspiring wines that lacked varietal distinction.
+Modern producers in Almansa, Spain and in Alentejo, Portugal are working hard to change people’s perception of the variety and prove that, when grown properly, it is capable of making great wine that is fruity, fresh and balanced.

 In a blend, Alicante Bouschet contributes soft texture and desirable color.
 However, its ability to ripen and produce large crops very early in the season comes at the expense of depth and alcoholic strength.
 With controlled yields and diligent site selection, Alicante Bouschet can produce excellent wine at an attractive price.

 Synonyms include: Alicante, Alicante Henri Bouschet, Garnacha Tintorera.

 Europe: Mixed meat kebab (espetada mista)

 Americas: East Texas style barbecue; Peruvian stuffed pepper (rocoto relleno)